 Below are the colors that the Labradoodle’s coat can take:

-Labradoodle Coat Colors
+The 11 Labradoodle Coat Colors

 So, now to get to the exciting part, the Labradoodle color spectrum.
 We have listed them into three categories: the most common, standard, and rare colors, so let’s take a look.

-Most Common Colors
+The 3 Most Common Labradoodle Colors

 Here are the three colors that will be the most commonly found within a litter.
 Even if neither parents are these colors themselves, they will make up a significant portion of the litter.
 These puppies are usually the lowest priced simply because of their ‘ordinary’ color.